 IS DUKE TEST-OPTIONAL FOR EVERYONE?

-In the 2023-24 cycle, we will be test-optional for Regular and Early Decision applicants, including international students and students who wish to be considered for our merit scholarships.
+In the 2024-25 cycle, we will be test-optional for Early and Regular Decision applicants, including international students and students who wish to be considered for our merit scholarships.
 We will also be test-optional for transfer applicants.
 Some exceptions may apply for ROTC scholarship applicants.

 IF I CHOOSE NOT TO SUBMIT TEST SCORES, WILL I BE ELIGIBLE FOR MERIT SCHOLARSHIPS?